chaoge525/soafee_demo/documentation/manual/validation.rst

 For virtualization distribution images, additional clean-up operations are
 performed:

-    * Deleting the Guest VM node from the K3s cluster
+    * Deleting each Guest VM node from the K3s cluster
-    * Stopping the K3s agent running on the Guest VM, and deleting any test Systemd service override on the Guest VM
+    * Stopping the K3s agent running on each Guest VM, and deleting any test Systemd service override on each Guest VM
-    * Clearing the password set when the tests accessed the Guest VM, performed only when running the test suite on a virtualization distribution image with :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled.
+    * Clearing the passwords set when the test suite accessed each Guest VM, performed only when running the test suite on a virtualization distribution image with
+      :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled.

 If enabled then the environment clean operations will always be run, regardless of test-suite success or failure.